-Mandatory Recall.
-Mandatory recall is the recall of personnel to respond to an emergency in progress, an expected or anticipated severe weather event, or staffing of apparatus or equipment for high fire conditions, such as a red flag warning.
+7.1 Mandatory Recall.
+Mandatory recall is the recall of 56-hour or 40-hour personnel to respond to an emergency in progress, an expected or anticipated severe weather event, or staffing of apparatus or equipment for high fire conditions, such as a red flag warning or for other emergency considerations at the Fire Chief's discretion.
 Mandatory recall must be approved by the Duty Chief.
 All off-duty personnel are subject to mandatory recall when needed.
 Personnel who do not comply with a request to work a mandatory recall assignment may be subject to disciplinary action.